mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 ## 2022

-### May 25th, 2022
+### May 27th, 2022

 #### Fix – AppDynamics

-* We changed the naming format for AppDynamics metrics when adding the instance to the node name to use a hyphen instead of an underscore.
+* We changed the naming format for nodes when using AppDynamics metrics.
+When the instance is added to the node name, we now use a hyphen instead of an underscore.
 So `node_1` becomes `node-1`.
 This is in line with AppDynamics naming conventions.

 ### May 6th, 2022